-One of the drawback of not cooking dinner at home is that I don’t have “leftover” to pack for my son’s bento (lunch box) the next day.
-I try to save some leftover in freezer for emergency like these, but sometimes no luck.
-On those days, easy sandwich comes in handy.
+One of the drawbacks of not cooking dinner at home is that I don’t have “leftover” to pack for my son’s bento (lunch box) the next day.
+I try to save some leftover in the freezer for an emergency like these, but sometimes no luck.
+On those days, the easy sandwich comes in handy.

 The turning point was when we were in Japan last April.
-My mother love bakeries and we often visited many local bakeries to pick up fresh bread.
+My mother loves bakeries and we often visited many local bakeries to pick up fresh bread.

-My children really enjoyed fresh baked bread from Japanese bakeries and they especially loved Egg Salad Sandwich, or we call it Tamago Sando (たまごサンド).
+My children really enjoyed freshly baked bread from Japanese bakeries and they especially loved Egg Salad Sandwich, or we call it Tamago Sando (たまごサンド).
 Japanese sandwich usually uses crust-less white bread slices, probably from British influence.
-Compared to typical American egg salad sandwich, Japanese version is very simple – there is no celery, chives or green onions.
+Compared to typical American egg salad sandwich, the Japanese version is very simple – there are no celery, chives or green onions.
 The eggs are seasoned simply with Japanese mayonnaise, salt and pepper, and sugar.

 Now speaking of mayonnaise, I receive several questions from some of you about Japanese mayonnaise.
 What’s the difference from regular kind?
 Well, you can read more about it here.

-- Make a hard boiled egg on the previous day to save time in the morning.
+- Gather all the ingredients.
+Make a hard boiled egg on the previous day to save time in the morning.

 - In a small bowl, mash the boiled egg with a fork.